After a rainy morning at Sandringham the sun came out in time for the royals to walk to church for Princess Charlotte’s christening.

 - Another very close friend of Williams, James Meade

-Below we see (l to r) Laura Fellowes, James Meade and Sophie Crater as they arrive for the service.
+Below we see (l to r) Laura Fellowes, James Meade and Sophie Carter as they arrive for the service.

 From Gordon Rayner’s story in the Telegraph: